kroxiksut/django-152fz-consent/docs/cookies/en/testing.md

 ## Practice from demo site

 For applied testing in the demo, a two-level scheme was used:
-- first check only the cookie layer on the production site;
+- first check only the cookie layer on the live site;
-- then check that after enabling the cookie layer, the basic scripts of the site did not break.
+- then check that, after enabling the cookie layer, the basic scenarios of the site did not break.

 What to check manually after each change in cookie settings:
 - the banner is displayed on public pages;
-- actions `Принять все`, `Только обязательные`, `Настроить` work;
+- actions `Accept all`, `Only required`, `Customize` work;
 - the `/cookies/` page opens and saves the selection;
 - re-selection is available;
 - texts are available in Russian and English;